Skip to main content

 Getting into bed may be your cat’s way of establishing alone time.
 If he crawls under the covers during the day when no one’s in your bedroom, he might just be seeking a dark, quiet space where he can doze undisturbed.

-What to do: If you have a busy house, you might need to find other ways to give your cat a quiet space.
+What to do: If you have a busy house, you may need to find other ways to give your pet a quiet space.
 Teach kids not to disturb your cat when he’s napping, and invest in a cat tree, so your cat can get away from the action and enjoy some time by himself where others won’t bother him.

 6. Your cat isn’t feeling well